 HOW TO REPLACE YOUR CABIN AIR FILTER

-Get the right filter by looking on NAPACanada.com for the exact fit for your vehicle’s year, make, and model.
+Also make sure you have the correct cabin air filter replacement by looking on NAPACanada.com for your vehicle’s year, make, and model.

 Step 1: Empty the glove box

 If your cabin air filter is located under the glove box, like most are, start by clearing out your glove box.